 2. Make Life as Easy as Possible

 Buy a slow cooker, freeze meals, have your groceries delivered—whatever it takes to cut down on some of your errands and chores.
 After a long day at work and a sleepless night with your baby, the last thing you’ll want to do on Saturday morning is head to the grocery store (unless that’s something that relaxes you!).
-Take help when it is given and say yes when your mother-in-law offers to watch the baby for a few hours so you can sleep, clean the house or just have some “you” time.
+Take help when offered and say yes when your mother-in-law offers to watch the baby for a few hours so you can sleep, clean the house or just have some “you” time.
 Don’t feel bad about letting your husband cook dinner for the second week in a row—if it keeps you sane, it’s worth it!

 3. Don’t Forget About You